 Sharing your food with your bird is a great way to help him see you as part of his flock.
 In the wild, bonded birds regurgitate food for one another, so sharing a meal can go a long way in helping your bird realize that you mean no harm.

 If you choose to offer your bird a tasty treat from your plate, make sure that the food you are sharing is free of salt and seasonings and is safe for birds to eat.
-If your bird is hesitant about trying a food at first, put a bite into his bowl and eat your... portion in front of him.
+If your bird is hesitant about trying the food, put a bite into his bowl, and eat your portion in front of him.
 Speak softly and talk about how good the food is.

 02 of 05